espebra/filebin2/README.md

 #### `--db-username string` (default: none)

 The username to use when authenticating to the PostgreSQL database.
+Can also be set using the environment variable `DATABASE_USERNAME`.

+#### `--expected-cookie-value string` (default: "2024-05-24")

+Which cookie value to expect to avoid showing a warning message.
+See --require-verification-cookie.

 #### `--expiration int` (default: 604800)